siennathesane/pleiades/docs/rfcs/GUIDE.md

 How do we teach this?

-Explain the proposal as if it was already included in the project and you were teaching it to an end-user, or a CockroachDB team member in a different project area.
+Explain the proposal as if it was already included in the project and you were teaching it to an end-user, or a Pleiades team member in a different project area.

 Consider the following writing prompts: